antonio-salieri/basiq-sdk-golang/README.md

 ## Introduction

+Basiq.io Golang SDK is a set of tools you can use to easily communicate with Basiq API.
-To view the API docs, [click here](https://basiq.io/api/).
+If you want to get familiar with the API docs, [click here](https://basiq.io/api/).

 The SDKs to mirror the HTTP API's functionality and hierarchy.
 The top level object needed for SDKs functionality is the Session object which requires your API key to be instantiated.
-You can create a new API key on the [dashboard](http://dashboard.basiq.io).
+You can grab your API key on the [dashboard](http://dashboard.basiq.io).

 ## Getting started

-Install the SDK using:
+Now that you have your API key, you can use the following command to install the SDK:

 ```bash
 go get -u https://github.com/basiqio/basiq-sdk-golang/
 ```

-Import the package:
+Next step is to import the package:
 ```go
 import (
         "github.com/basiqio/basiq-sdk-golang/services"
 )
 ```

 ## Common usage examples

 ### Fetching a list of institutions

+You can fetch a list of supported financial institutions.
+The function returns a list of Institution structs.

 ```go
 package main